Keptn - Kubernetes

 In the standard operating mode, when Keptn is managing workloads,

-the creation of the KeptnTask
+the creation of the KeptnTask resource is automatic.

-Moreover, each time you want to execute a KeptnTask
+Moreover, each time you want to execute a KeptnTask,

-you must manually create a new (and uniquely named) KeptnTask
+you must manually create a new (and uniquely named) KeptnTask resource.

-resource references the KeptnTaskDefinition
+The KeptnTask resource references the KeptnTaskDefinition

 that you created above

-in the spec.taskDefinition
+in the spec.taskDefinition field.

-For example, you might create a test-task.yaml
+For example, you might create a test-task.yaml file

 with the following content: